Ashimee/unsafe-extensions/CONTRIBUTING.md

  - Extensions that are in the repository, but not listed on the website
  - Extensions that are listed on the website
- - Extensions that are listed in the editor's builtin extension library

 ## Writing extensions